Dean's Funding Initiatives

 Postdoctoral Fellowships and Research Funds

-In response to the goals of Illuminate, Dean Pack has charged faculty members with increasing their efforts in scientific discovery.
+In response to the goals of Baylor in Deeds, Dean Pack has charged faculty members with increasing their efforts in scientific discovery.
 Research is the engine that drives compelling and current instruction in the classrooms, discovery in the laboratory and publications within scientific journals that elevate the prestige and national profile of the School.
 In order to make these advances through research, the School must secure funding for postdoctoral fellowships and research funds, providing the capacity for faculty to conduct research while still investing in students in the classroom.

 Humanitarian Engineering and Outreach